-In December 1902 Mr D. J. Lewis, Contractor built retaining walls at the Six Bells School.
+In December 1902 Mr D. J. Lewis, contractor built retaining walls at the Six Bells School.

-In March 1913 Mr D. J. Badger was appointed the Headmaster at the Six Bells School.
+In March 1913 Mr D. J. Badger was appointed the headmaster at the Six Bells School.
 He was previously teaching at Gelli Grug and prior to that Aberbeeg.

 On Monday 28th April 1924 the annual meeting of the Abertillery Educational Committee was held.
 Those present were as follows – Mrs N. Bevan; Mr W. Williams; Mr L. Elliott; Mr J. Snellgrove; Mr D. Walters; Mr R. Tudor; Mr W. F. Walters; Mr H. J. Davies; Mr G. Williams; Mr D. Smith; Mr J. Brown; Mr J. T. Boots; Mr T. H. Mytton; Mr S. Pask; Mr A. Llewellyn (Secretary); Mr R. Prosser (Accountant); Mr T. B. Smith (Medical Officer) and Mr A. Gordon Jones (Surveyor): At this meeting, the conversion of the Six Bells Infants School into an extension of the Mixed School was discussed.

-It was stated that the Infants School had badly cracked walls inside and out, the new wall erected by the Ebbw Vale Company (who leased the collieries from the Lancaster Co) was badly damaged, it was of opinion that it was caused from severe subsidence due to mining operations.
+It was stated that the Six Bells Infants School had badly cracked walls inside and out, the new wall erected by the Ebbw Vale Company (who leased the collieries from the Lancaster Co) was badly damaged, it was of opinion that it was caused from severe subsidence due to mining operations.
 A few months later it was reported that the cracks in the walls of the school had got worse and the retaining wall had fell onto the main road.
-The Council were to send the Surveyor to examine the site.
+The council were to send the surveyor to examine the site.

 In June 1925 Miss Gladys Lewis was appointed to the Six Bells Infants School in the absence of Mrs Cecilia Morgan.

 In April 1926 Mrs Cecilia Morgan sadly passed away.
 The service was held at Newport, the residence of her niece, Mrs Cecilia Dodd, her remains were conveyed to the Bethany Church, Six Bells and onto the burial grounds at Blaenau Gwent.
-Mrs Cecilia Morgan had been the Headmistress at the Six Bells Infants School since 1896 and an Assistant Head at the same school since 1892.
+Mrs Cecilia Morgan had been the headmistress at the Six Bells Infants School since 1896 and an assistant head at the same school since 1892.